 covert listening device known as

-that was found in 1952 hidden inside the Great Seal
+that had been found in 1952 hidden inside the Great Seal

-of the United States, hanging in the Ambassador's study
+of the United States, that hung in the Ambassador's study

 at the residency in Moscow.

 Washington (US) and handed over to the FBI,

 On 1 December 1952, the FBI released